Kiki Rice

-Kira Carroll "Kiki" Rice (born January 14, 2004) is an American college basketball player for the UCLA Bruins of the Big Ten Conference.
-She played for Sidwell Friends School at the high school level, where she was one of the top recruits in her class and earned national player of the year honors as a senior.
+Kira Carroll "Kiki" Rice (born January 14, 2004) is an American professional basketball player for the Toronto Tempo of the Women's National Basketball Association (WNBA).
+She attended Sidwell Friends School, where she was one of the top high school recruits in her class and earned national high school player of the year honors as a senior.
+Rice played college basketball for the UCLA Bruins and helped the Bruins win the national championship while earning third-team All-American honors in 2026.
+She was selected sixth overall by the Toronto Tempo in the 2026 WNBA draft, becoming the first-ever draft pick in franchise history.

 High school career

 Rice played basketball for Sidwell Friends School in Washington, D.C.
 As a freshman, she averaged 19.2 points, 9.4 rebounds and 6.6 assists per game, leading her team to the semifinals of the state tournament.
 In her sophomore season, Rice averaged 26.8 points, 10.7 rebounds, 4.7 assists and 2.3 steals per game, helping her team reach the District of Columbia State Athletic Association (DCSAA) Class AA title game.
 She was named D.C.
 Gatorade Player of the Year and DMV Student-Athlete of the Year by NBC Sports Washington.
 Rice did not play in her junior year after the Independent School League (ISL) canceled winter sports activities amid the COVID-19 pandemic.
-In her senior season, she led Sidwell Friends to a 28–0 record and the No. 1 national ranking by ESPN and MaxPreps, averaging 15.8 points, seven rebounds, 5.1 assists and 2.6 steals per game.
+In her senior season, she led Sidwell Friends to a 28–0 record and the No. 1 national ranking by ESPN and MaxPreps, averaging 15.8 points, seven rebounds, 5.1 assists, and 2.6 steals per game.
 Her team won the ISL tournament and its first DCSAA Class AA title.
 Rice earned Gatorade Athlete of the Year, Gatorade National Player of the Year, Morgan Wootten National Player of the Year and Naismith Prep Player of the Year honors.
 She played in the McDonald's All-American Game, where she shared the MVP award with Gabriela Jaquez.

 In addition to basketball, Rice played soccer for Sidwell Friends School at the forward and midfielder positions.
 In her freshman season, she led the team to ISL and DCSAA tournament titles.
 Rice was named D.C.
 Gatorade Player of the Year and DCSAA Player of the Year after recording 42 goals and 12 assists.
 As a senior, Rice repeated as D.C.
 Gatorade Player of the Year, helping Sidwell Friends win the DCSAA tournament, and recorded 15 goals and nine assists.
 She was named MaxPreps Athlete of the Year for her performance in basketball and soccer.

 Recruiting

 Rice was considered a five-star recruit, the second-best player and the top point guard in the 2022 class by ESPN.
-On November 4, 2021, she committed to playing college basketball for UCLA over offers from UConn, Stanford, Arizona and Duke.
+On November 4, 2021, she committed to playing college basketball for UCLA over offers from UConn, Stanford, Arizona, and Duke.
 Rice became the highest-ranked recruit in program history.
 She was drawn to UCLA by the opportunity to help lead a team to its first Final Four and national championship.